11 min read

 There are so many questions, common misunderstandings and myths surrounding the issue of taking a company public, and it can have such a massive impact on your business if approached in the wrong way.

-As part of our Future Fifty programme for the UK’s very best late-stage tech companies, Tech Nation recently held a roundtable on IPOs, discussing the biggest issues and questions that our attendees had surrounding the subject.
+As part of our Future Fifty programme for the UK’s very best late-stage tech companies, Tech Nation in partnership with Barclays and Macfarlanes recently held a roundtable on IPOs, discussing the biggest issues and questions that our attendees had surrounding the subject.

 After the discussion, we spoke to James Clark, Head of Tech and Life Sciences at London Stock Exchange, and Andrew Learoyd, Chairman of the Board at Funding Circle, who recently floated on the London Stock Exchange, to get their insights.